-The user running MySQL Workbench must be a sudoer (Linux / OS X) that is able to execute the MySQL Enterprise Backup binary.
+The user running MySQL Workbench must be a sudo user (Linux and macOS) that is able to execute the MySQL Enterprise Backup binary.

-system commands, which means adding the following to
+HOMEenvironment variable when executing system commands, which means adding the following entry to the

-The path to the Backup Home Directory, where backup profiles and data is stored.
-This can be created from within Workbench from the Settings tab.
+The path to the backup home directory, where backup profiles and data is stored.
+This can be created from within Workbench from.

 If any of the requirements are not met, then an error will be generated when attempting to use MySQL Enterprise Backup features.

 The following list of notes describes the behavior of MySQL Enterprise Backup operations after you remove MySQL Workbench:

 Uninstalling Workbench does not remove the associated MySQL Enterprise Backup backup tasks.
 To stop the scheduled backups, edit the related "Task Scheduler" entries on Windows, or remove the associated cron jobs on Linux and macOS.

 Uninstalling MySQL Workbench does not remove the MySQL Enterprise Backup configuration file, the configuration files generated for each defined profile, or the MySQL backups.